Adroiti/docs-for-code-review-tools/checkstyle-SingleLineJavadoc.md

 ## Description

-Checks that a JavaDoc block can fit in a single line and doesn't contain at-clauses.
+Checks that a Javadoc block can fit in a single line and doesn't contain at-clauses.
 Javadoc comment that contains at least one at-clause should be formatted in a few lines.

 ## Examples